Martinus-Gymnasium Linz

 The Martinus-Gymnasium Linz (MGL) is a public Gymnasium (High School) in Linz/Rhine, Germany.
 The educational establishment has more than 900 pupils (aged 11–19) and about 70 teachers.
 Founded over 300 years ago, the Martinus-Gymnasium is one of the oldest schools in Rhineland-Palatinate.
 It is named after Saint Martin of Tours who is its patron.
 Currently there is no headmaster but a substitutional headmaster.

 History

-The school was founded in 1706 as a grammar school named Studium Martianum (later Gymnasium Martianum).
+The school was founded in 1706 as a grammar school named Studium Martinianum (later Gymnasium Martinianum).
 Modern Languages have been taught at the Martinus-Gymnasium since 1817.

 The changes the French Revolution had caused in Germany and Europe forced the school to close for two year but soon it was re-opened in 1817.

 The first female student who graduated was mentioned in 1923.

 During the Second World War the school closed again for one year (1944/45) and was used as a military hospital.

 On moving to a new building in 1967, teachers, parents and students chose the name Martinus-Gymnasium.

 In 1974 the school established the system of the Mainzer-Studien-Stufe (MSS).

 In 2006 Martinus-Gymnasium celebrated its 300th anniversary.